beaverbuilder/documentation/docs/beaver-builder/layouts/rows/work-with-rows.md

 For even more complex layouts, you can have columns nested within columns.
 For more information about how columns work, see the [column layouts overview](/beaver-builder/layouts/columns/column-layouts-overview.md).
 :::

-But you could also put each or these column layers into a different row, as shown in this screenshot:
+But you could also put each or these column groups into their own row, as shown in this screenshot:

 ![](/img/rows-columns-work-with-rows-4.png)